JosLuna98/address_search_field/README.md

   country: 'United States',
   city: 'New York',
 );

-geoMethods.autocompletePlace(query: 'place streets or reference'); // It will search in unite states, espain and colombia.
-It just can filter up to 5 countries. geoMethods.geoLocatePlace(coords: Coords(0.10, 0.10));
+// It will search in unite states, espain and colombia.
+It just can filter up to 5 countries. geoMethods.autocompletePlace(query: 'place streets or reference');

+geoMethods.geoLocatePlace(
+    coords: Coords(0.10, 0.10,)
+);

+geoMethods.getPlaceGeometry(
-geoMethods.getPlaceGeometry(reference: 'place streets', placeId: 'ajFDN3662fNsa4hhs42FAjeb5n');
+    reference: 'place streets',
+    placeId: 'ajFDN3662fNsa4hhs42FAjeb5n',
+);

-geoMethods.getDirections(origin: Address(coords: Coords(0.10, 0.10)), destination: Address(coords: Coords(0.10, 0.10))); // It needs a specific region, it will search in unite states.
+// It needs a specific region, it will search in unite states. geoMethods.getDirections(
+    origin: Address(coords: Coords(0.10, 0.10)),
+    destination: Address(coords: Coords(0.10, 0.10))
+);
 ```
 ## AddressSearchBuilder
 This widget can search addresses and permits you to work with them using an `Address` object.